-So here I am to write about both successful and vain attempts of transcending duality.
-Some will be my stories, some will not.
+So here I am to write about both successful and vain attempts of transcending duality, and not just that but whatever else in between.
+Some will be my stories, some poems, some ramblings.
 Some other stuff will appear from time to time; maybe a song or a book recommendation.
-I do desire to help others, but I am looking forward to being help.
+I do desire to help others, but I am looking forward to being helped as well.
 Message me, think about me, and only trust in me when what I’m saying can be discerned as utterly wise.
 I’m far from perfect.

-We need to move away from “I wish I was,” and towards, “I am becoming.”
-Duality is soul-splitting, conscience degrading and time wasting.
-Let’s make our realities conform to our higher goals instead of being bent, molded and deceived by the system and the common pattern.
+I am definitely at a place where I need to move away from “I wish I was,” and towards, “I am becoming.”
+The shaky experience of living divided and dualistically is soul-splitting, conscience degrading and time wasting.
+Come with me.
+Let’s make our realities conform to our higher goals instead of being bent, molded and deceived by the system and the common pattern of life.
 Let’s set our own patterns corresponding to the most proven designs and transcend duality.